Simons Emmy Noether Fellowship Program

 The Simons Emmy Noether Fellows Program, awarded annually and supported by the Simons Foundation, honours her legacy by supporting and encouraging early- and mid-career women and all under-represented groups in physics.

-These fellowships enable visiting scientists to spend up to a year in Perimeter’s thriving, multi-disciplinary community.
+These fellowships enable visiting scientists to spend up to one year under the Faculty stream or three months under the Postdoctoral stream in Perimeter’s thriving, multi-disciplinary community.
 The scientists gain a unique opportunity to pursue their work intensively, free of teaching and administrative duties, and develop new international peer networks.

 Flexibility is a key feature of the program, and one that helps to mitigate barriers faced by under-represented groups.
 Perimeter works with fellows to tailor their stays, which may include teaching buyouts with their home institutions, nearby accommodation, and childcare if required.

-The program is having a remarkable impact, demonstrated by a number of publications, successful grant applications, public lectures, and ongoing collaborations that have been fostered and supported.
+The program is having a remarkable impact, demonstrated by publications, successful grant applications, public lectures, and ongoing collaborations that have been fostered and supported.

 “The Simons Emmy Noether Fellows Program made it possible to move our family halfway across the globe for a year, which is no mean feat,” says Sumati Surya, a 2016-17 Emmy Noether Fellow and associate professor at India’s Raman Research Institute.
 “This experience has injected great energy and inspiration for my research, which is invaluable.” – Sumati Surya